Rizzy1857/ArteFact/README.md

 - [Rich Library](https://github.com/Textualize/rich) for the beautiful terminal output.
 - Python community for their amazing tools and libraries.

+## Plugins & Extensibility

+- ArteFact supports plugins via the `artefact/plugins/` directory and Python entry points.
+- See `artefact/plugins.py` for the dynamic loader.
+- Future releases will support third-party plugin installation.

+## Output & UI

+- All output and formatting is handled in `artefact/output.py`.
+- Business logic is separated in `artefact/core.py` for testability and reuse.

+## CI, Coverage, and Security

+- Automated CI runs lint, tests, and coverage on every commit ([see workflow](.github/workflows/ci.yml)).
+- Coverage reports are published to Codecov ([see docs/coverage.md](docs/coverage.md)).
+- All dependencies are pinned and audited with pip-audit.
+- See [docs/threat_model.md](docs/threat_model.md) and [SECURITY.md](SECURITY.md) for security practices and threat model.

 > **🔒 Note:** For more details on how we handle security, please refer to this [SECURITY.md](SECURITY.md) file.